 Small and medium-sized enterprises (SMEs) often excel as so-called hidden champions and are technological pioneers in their field.
 It goes without saying, however, that it is not particularly easy for small businesses to finance fundamental or larger research projects.
 As a result, many funding programmes aim to support these enterprises and their research projects.

 - Industrial Collective Research

-Basic research is also important for small and medium-sized enterprises (SMEs), but they are often unable to finance it.
+Though basic research is also important for small and medium-sized enterprises (SMEs), they are often unable to finance it.
 Industrial Collective Research (IGF) facilitates joint research on good project ideas.
 The findings are then available to all enterprises.

 Innovative small and medium-sized enterprises (SMEs) and cooperating research institutions can receive grants for their R&D projects.

 www.aif.de > Central Innovation Programme SME

 Small and medium-sized enterprises (SMEs) often have little experience of the public funding of research projects.
 The KMU-innovativ programme helps them to find and apply for funding, gives advice about how to provide proof of equity capital and ensures that cutting-edge research can also be realised in small businesses.